• A new play about apologizing too much.

 Section image

-Mary Corigliano - Playwright & Actor
+Mary Corigliano - Playwright & Cast Member

-Mary (she/her) is the writer and creator of Apoloholics.
-She created the award-winning sketch comedy series That Just Happened in 2016 and has headlined at festivals throughout the country for over eight years.
 Mary’s foundation as an actor, writer, and creative was shaped by her early theater experiences with The Saybrook Stage Company at The Katharine Hepburn Cultural Arts Center in Old Saybrook, Connecticut.
 Those years instilled in her a deep love of storytelling, collaboration, and live performance, and she would not be where she is today without them.
-A huge thank you to the cast of Apoloholics for coming on this journey with her; our incredible director, Nora, for her vision and time; our rock-star stage manager, Caitlin, for holding us all together; and Mary's unwavering supporters in the audience: Kris, Terri, Cosmo, Jhomalys, Michael, and David.
+A huge thank you to the cast of Apoloholics for coming on this journey with her; our wonderful director, Nora, for her vision and time; our rock-star stage manager, Caitlin, for holding us all together; and Mary's unwavering supporters in the audience: Kris, Terri, Cosmo, Marcy, Jhomalys, Michael, and David.
 She hopes to make them proud with her playwriting debut.

 Section image